 EY Law hires new partner and strengthens core areas

-In the field of digital law and emerging technologies, Inês Bragança Gaspar, formerly at Antas da Cunha Ecija and a specialist in Web3, blockchain, and tech regulation, joins the team, along with Maria Luís Ferreira, who joins the asset management/CIU team from Lynx Asset Managers – both as associates.
+In the field of digital law and emerging technologies, senior associate Inês Bragança Gaspar, formerly at Antas da Cunha Ecija and a specialist in Web3, blockchain, and tech regulation, joins the team, along with associate Maria Luís Ferreira, who joins the asset management/CIU team from Lynx Asset Managers – both as associates.

 “These hires are aligned with EY Law’s strategic vision of offering integrated legal solutions alongside the firm’s Consulting, Strategy & Transactions, and Tax areas, ensuring a transversal and innovative approach that creates value for clients and enhances synergies within EY”, states the law firm.
 The new team will also begin offering comprehensive services in trademark, patent, and copyright registration, protection, and management, in line with innovation and intangible asset valuation strategies.